Seanl80/Dans-Doughnuts/README.md

 ### Design choices

 - For my design choices I will try to capture the colours of the sprinkles on the doughnuts and use them within the website.
--  There are lots of colours from the doughnuts and I wanted to keep it that way as then they stand out more.
+-  There are lots of colours from the images of the doughnuts and I wanted to keep it that way as then they stand out more.
 - For the background I have chosen an off white which will help the text colour to blend in with the rest of the website.
 - The text color I will keep neutral as much as I can again just to emphasise the doughnut pictures.
 - I will keep the website clean and not too cluttered as well as